bytebase/bytebase.com/content/blog/1-9-1-new-features.md

 published_at: 2022/12/20 17:21:21
 feature_image: /content/blog/1-9-1-new-features/1.9.1-banner.webp
 tags: Explanation
 description: Last week, we released Bytebase 1.9.1.
-Let's take a deeper look into the new features - schema editor, mark issues as Need Attention, data access control, and data anonymization.
+Let's take a deeper look into the new features - schema editor, mark issues as Need Attention, data access control, and data masking.
 ---

 The penultimate release of 2022 brings Bytebase from 1.9.0 to [1.9.1](/changelog/bytebase-1-9-1).
 Although it’s only a PATCH version, the 237 commits still bring us tons of new features.
 Let’s take a closer look at what's released during this World Cup cycle ⚽️.